Jeanie Johnston: Construction and design

 The hull of the ship was built with larch planks on oak frames.
 The decks were constructed from iroko and Douglas fir, with Douglas fir masts and spars.

 To comply with international maritime regulations, some concessions to modernity had to be made.
-She has two Caterpillar main engines, two Caterpillar generators, bow thruster for manoeuvrability in lakes and rivers and an emergency generator that is located above the waterline in the forward deckhouse.
+She has two Caterpillar main engines, two Caterpillar generators, a bow thruster for maneuverability in lakes and rivers, and an emergency generator that is located above the waterline in the forward deckhouse.
 She is fully compliant to the highest standards of modern ocean-going passenger ships, with steel water-tight bulkheads, down-flooding valves, and fire-fighting equipment.

 A wooden plaque is mounted on the foremast listing some of the many people involved in the physical building of the ship.
-Many people gave time, money and support to the project.
-The reconstruction efforts involved the labour of trainees from different religious and political backgrounds in Northern Ireland's disadvantaged areas who were funded by the International Fund for Ireland.
-The aim of the fund being to promote economic and social advance and to encourage contact, dialogue and reconciliation between nationalists and unionists throughout Ireland.
+Many people gave time, money, and support to the project.
+The reconstruction efforts involved the labor of trainees from different religious and political backgrounds in Northern Ireland's disadvantaged areas who were funded by the International Fund for Ireland, the aim of the fund being to promote economic and social advance and to encourage contact, dialogue and reconciliation between nationalists and unionists throughout Ireland.

 When several of the oak frames were in place and planking was being applied, the density of the oak was checked and the flotation levels estimated.
 These checks revealed that the ship would float higher than anticipated in the water, causing stability problems.
 To rectify the problem, a steel keel was attached beneath the original oak keel.
-This is the reason that the Jeanie Johnston draws more water than most ships of her size and cannot enter some ports the original ship would have been able to visit, e.g. Nantucket.
+This is the reason that the Jeanie Johnston draws more water than most ships of her size and cannot enter some ports the original ship would have been able to visit, such as Nantucket.
 However, she has proved to be remarkably stable even in the harshest weather conditions at sea.
-During her maiden voyage to America in March 2003 she was battered by Force 10 storm in the Bay of Biscay and similarly on the return voyage from Newfoundland in November 2003 and prevailed unscathed.
+During her maiden voyage to America in March 2003, she was battered by a Force 10 storm in the Bay of Biscay and similarly on the return voyage from Newfoundland in November 2003 and prevailed unscathed.

 Launching

 It was originally planned to launch the ship from her shipyard in Blennerville, but a 19th-century shipwreck was discovered by marine archaeologists while a channel was being dredged.
-To preserve the find, on 19 April 2000 the hull of the Jeanie Johnston was hauled to the shore and loaded onto a shallow-draft barge.
+To preserve the find, on 19 April 2000, the hull of the Jeanie Johnston was hauled to the shore and loaded onto a shallow-draft barge.
 There she was fitted with masts and sails, and on 4 May was transported to Fenit, a short distance away.
-On 6 May the barge was submerged and the Jeanie Johnston took to the water for the first time.
+On 6 May, the barge was submerged and the Jeanie Johnston took to the water for the first time.
 The next day she was officially christened by President of Ireland Mary McAleese.